 Known by many as the “Queen of Swing,” Norma Miller holds an important place in jazz history.
-She is among the originators of the Lindy-hop, an energetic swing dance that began in Harlem in the late 1920s.
-The Lindy-hop became a dance craze in the 1930s and remains popular to this day.
+She is one of the foremost popularizers of the Lindy Hop, an energetic swing dance that began in Harlem in the late 1920s and became a dance craze in the 1930s.

 "Prototype Online: Inventive Voices" is a production of the Smithsonian's Lemelson Center.
 Written and hosted by Paul Rosenthal.
 Audio production by Benjamin Bloom.
 Theme music by Will Eastman.
 Art Molella, executive producer.
 Norma Miller was originally interviewed on 7 and 8 September 1992 by historian Ernie Smith as part of the Smithsonian Jazz Oral History Program; podcast released 25 April 2007.